Marko010101/bringPopcorn/README.md

 ### Effects

 - `useEffect` for fetching movies:

   - Fetches movies from the OMDb API based on the search query.
   - Handles errors and updates state accordingly.
   - Aborts the fetch request if the component unmounts or if a new query is triggered.

+  ## Watched Movies Storage

+In this application, the watched movies list is stored in the local storage using the `useEffect` hook.
+Here's how it works:

+- Initially, the watched movies list is retrieved from the local storage using the `useState` hook with a callback function to parse the stored JSON.
+- Whenever the watched movies list (`watched`) changes, the `useEffect` hook updates the local storage to reflect the latest state.

 ## Functionality